Whisby

+Whisby was formerly a township in the parish of Doddington, in 1866 Whisby became a separate civil parish, on 1 April 1931 the parish was abolished and merged with Doddington to form "Doddington and Whisby".
+In 1921 the parish had a population of 99.

 The name 'Whisby' means 'farm/settlement of Hvit'.

 Between Whisby and Thorpe on the Hill, 3 mi to the south, is Whisby Moor, which includes a nature park run by the Lincolnshire Wildlife Trust.
 Whisby also has a garden centre.

 In 2011 the A46 road underwent reconstruction just outside Whisby.
 This included the building of a roundabout on the road which leads into the village.

-The Nottingham to Lincoln railway line passes 0.5 mi to the south of the village on Station Road, at a level crossing next to the Railway Inn.
+The Nottingham–Lincoln line passes 0.5 mi to the south of the village on Station Road, at a level crossing next to the Railway Inn.